vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/81923226/114539274-f4f70900-9c71-11eb-99dc-418f8c4046e0.png)

+## Configure a pipeline with the Python SDK
 We now go back to the Azure MLS, and upload the jupyter notebook and try to execute the notebook step-by-step to confirm our approach using code.

 ![image](https://user-images.githubusercontent.com/81923226/114539354-0cce8d00-9c72-11eb-844c-473c43ecca28.png)